TurboMind-tech/politica-privacidade/README.md

-Privacy Policy - EUA
-📜 Privacy Policy – US Compliant (COPPA + CCPA/CPRA)
+📜 Privacy Policy – US Compliant
 Last updated: October 22, 2025 (Revised on October 25, 2025)

 Introduction
 Your privacy is a priority for us.
-This Privacy Policy explains how your data is collected, stored, used, and protected while using the application.
+This Privacy Policy explains how your data is collected, stored, used, and protected while using the TurboMind application.

 By using the app, you agree to this policy.

 Data Collection
 The application collects only the data strictly necessary for its operation, including:

 Study ID (stored in Firebase solely for internal organization purposes).